waqaswahid1/hyper402/README.md

 ### immediate next steps

-1. **`@hyper402/client` payment library** - Extract the custom client implementation (`demo/client/app/hyper402-client.ts`) into a reusable npm package:
+1. **`@hyper402/client` payment library** - extract the custom client implementation (`demo/client/app/hyper402-client.ts`) into a reusable npm package:
-   - Clean TypeScript API for x402 payments on custom chains
+   - TypeScript API for x402 payments on custom chains
-   - Works with any EVM chain (not just HyperEVM)
+   - would work with any EVM chain (not just HyperEVM)
-   - Developers can use it instead of x402-fetch
+   - developers can use it instead of x402-fetch until x402 v2 spec comes out
-   - Pair with any x402 facilitator
+   - pair with any x402 facilitator

-2. **`@hyper402/express` server middleware** - Extract the custom server middleware into a package:
+2. **`@hyper402/express` server middleware** - extract the custom server middleware into a package:
-   - Works like x402-express but supports custom EVM chains
+   - works like x402-express but supports custom EVM chains
-   - API providers get back to 3-line integration
+   - API providers get back to the simple 3-line integration
-   - Combined with hosted Hyper402 facilitator = dead-simple
+   - combined with hosted Hyper402 facilitator, this makes it dead-simple

 ### production deployment

-3. **production HyperEVM facilitator** - Deploy Hyper402 as a production-grade facilitator on HyperEVM mainnet with:
+3. **production HyperEVM facilitator** - deploy Hyper402 as a production-grade facilitator on HyperEVM mainnet with:
    - fleet of CDP Server Wallets for high throughput and redundancy while minimizing error rate
    - intelligent load balancing across multiple facilitator instances
    - monitoring, alerting, and analytics dashboard
    - rate limiting and abuse prevention
    - uptime SLA guarantees

-4. **monetization features** - Turn Hyper402 into a sustainable business:
+4. **monetization features** - turn Hyper402 into a sustainable business:
    - optional facilitator fees (e.g., 0.1% of transaction value, or flat rate per settled txn)
    - premium tier with higher throughput guarantees
    - analytics and insights for API providers